Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/code.md

 ---
 layout: docs
 title: Code
-description: Documentation and examples for displaying inline and multiline blocks of code with Bootstrap.
+description: Documentation and examples for displaying inline and multiline blocks of code with Boosted.
 group: content
 toc: true
 ---